 Thank you for your grace, patience and interest in these things.

-Thank you for proving to a watching world that we as Christians really can honestly, vigorously and lovingly (as Christ defines love) test and debate even hard and tender subjects by His grace, for His glory, and to the eternal benefit of His chosen people.
+Thank you for proving to a watching world that we as Christians really can honestly, vigorously and lovingly (as Christ defines love) test and debate even challenging and cherished subjects like this by His grace, for His glory, and to the eternal benefit of His chosen people.

 If you’ve benefitted from the work done at Fire Breathing Christian, we ask that you